reksar/cormorant/README.md

 the beginning: it waits for DB to be ready, see `utils/wp-cli/db-wait.sh`.

 After the WP CLI tells that "Wordpress is ready on http://127.0.0.1:8000", you can access it.
+The webmail is listening on http://127.0.0.1:8080.

 After the PHP Composer is done, you can `make test`.

+To see more debug info from Docker services, run `docker-compose up` instead.

+### Next steps

 `make test` - run tests with PHPUnit when services are running.